liferay/liferay-docs-dxp-cloud/user/articles/03-environments/02-using-the-db-upgrade-tool.markdown

 # Using the DB Upgrade Tool to Upgrade a DXP Cloud Project

-Upgrading the Liferay DXP instance from 7.0 to a newer version in DXP Cloud requires careful planning, testing and execution in order to be successful.
+Upgrading the Liferay DXP service from 7.0 to a newer version on DXP Cloud requires careful planning, testing and execution in order to be successful.
 There are, however, several features that streamline this process.

-Regardless of whether the upgrade is performed in the cloud on or on site, developers should still make multiple backups at each phase of the project.
+Regardless of whether the upgrade is performed on DXP Cloud on or on site, developers should still make multiple backups at each phase of the project.

-Important Note: The process below is a workaround and temporary upgrade solution.
+Important Note: The process below is subject to further changes in the future.

 ## Roadmap